Waterproofing – An essential Feature in Building construction and the most costly defect to repair when it fails or is incorrectly applied.

 In case you find leaks in your bath or the shower, it is not necessary to remove all the tiles and waterproofing the floor.
-Instead, you have the possibility to apply a water proofing coat on the tiles to prevent having to go through the hassle of removing the tiles for the job.
+Instead, you have the possibility to apply a membrane coat on the tiles to prevent having to go through the hassle of removing the tiles for the job.
 It is more convenient and also a more cost effective solution.
-Epoxy Grout Pro of Sydney provide such services http://www.epoxygroutpro.com.au/
+Epoxy Grout Pro of Sydney provide such services https://www.epoxygroutpro.com.au/

-Who could do the waterproofing of the bathroom?
+Who could do the membrane of the bathroom?

 When you get your bathroom waterproofed, it is necessary for you to employ a qualified and licensed person for the job.
 Some council has this as a requirement.
 Such professionals have the required knowledge on the different products used for waterproofing to get the best out of them.
 It is important for you to get a document on the guarantee for the waterproofing and it should include the time lapse you need to wait before using your bathroom after the job is finished.